JuliaDataScience/JuliaDataScience/contents/stats.md

 ### Median {#sec:stats_central_median}

+[^more]: more in @sec:stats_dist_normal.

-We will see that the mean is highly sensitive to outliers and can sometimes misguide us, especially when we are dealing with long-tailed (non-normal distributions) (more in @sec:stats_dist_normal).
+We will see that the mean is highly sensitive to outliers and can sometimes be misleading.
+This is especially true when we are dealing with long-tailed (non-normal distributions)[^more].
 That is why we are sometimes interested in the **median** which is the **middle value that separates the higher half from the lower half of the data**.
 Intuitively, the median tells us the value of the data's 50\% percentile.
 One example is when we are analyzing income.